deepakmotlani/Notes/Java Unit Testing/Basics.md

 ```

 ### Junit provides following annotations
-* @BeforeClass – Run once before any of the test methods in the class, public static void
+* @BeforeClass â€“ Run once before any of the test methods in the class, public static void
-* @AfterClass – Run once after all the tests in the class have been run, public static void
+* @AfterClass â€“ Run once after all the tests in the class have been run, public static void
-* @Before – Run before @Test, public void
+* @Before â€“ Run before @Test, public void
-* @After – Run after @Test, public void
+* @After â€“ Run after @Test, public void
-* @Test – This is the test method to run, public void
+* @Test â€“ This is the test method to run, public void